 In Vim/Neovim, digraphs are used to enter characters that normally cannot be entered by an ordinary keyboard.
 These are mostly printable non-ASCII characters.
 The digraphs are easier to remember than the decimal number that can be entered with

 :digraphs and you can see a list of defined digraphs.

 E.g. to enter the copyright symbol, in insert mode, type

 Similarly for Emacs, if you installed emacs-evil then the digraph feature is available to you.

 Vim/Neovim associates each file you opened to a particular syntax.
 E.g. open up a Python file, and type

 :verbose set ft? and you can see the file type and location of filetype.vim which tells you the list of supported file types.

-Vim is extremely flexible and allow us to define colors, compilers, key mappings and many others.
-In this case I can also define my own syntax file.
+Vim is extremely flexible and allows us to define colors, compilers, key mappings, and many others.
+In this case, I can also define my own syntax file.
 Type